 Dismissing a patient is challenging.
 Sometimes arranging a graceful exit is best for both you and your patient.
 This article discusses general tips.
 Every case is different.
 When you do dismiss a patient, individualization is critical.
 Among other things, you must ensure continuity of care.
 If you are wondering when you can refuse to treat a patient, or terminate the doctor-patient relationship, schedule a free consultation with our Founder and CEO, Jeff Segal, MD, JD.
 Medical Justice has helped thousands of doctors address patient conflicts and a bevy of other medico-legal obstacles.
 We are ready to help.
+The tool below makes scheduling your free consultation fast and easy.

 With that said, onto the article.